Finding everything you need? See our Contact/FAQ if you have any questions.

-Articles on pure mathematics intended for publication in the Kyoto Journal of Mathematics must be written in English, French, or German.
-Submission of a paper to the Kyoto Journal of Mathematics acknowledges that the paper is original and is not submitted elsewhere.
+Articles on pure and applied mathematics intended for publication in the Kyoto Journal of Mathematics must be written in English, French, or German.
+Submission of a paper acknowledges that the paper is original and is not submitted elsewhere.

 Hard copy submissions will also be accepted, but the LaTeX source file will be needed for final publication.
 If submitting by hard copy, send two copies of the paper to the Editor, Kyoto Journal of Mathematics, Department of Mathematics, Graduate School of Science, Kyoto University, Kyoto 606-8502, Japan.

 Please include the following when submitting a paper to the Kyoto Journal of Mathematics:

 • All figures, style files, and any other supplemental files needed to process the paper.